Scotland is a leader in the fight against climate change but we are determined to increase our ambition.

 You can read the advice we received from the Committee on Climate Change here: https://www.theccc.org.uk/publication/advice-on-the-new-scottish-climate-change-bill/

-The Committee on Climate Change stated “a net-zero target for all greenhouse gases should not be set now” because there is insufficient understanding of how it could be achieved.
+In 2017, the Committee on Climate Change stated “a net-zero target for all greenhouse gases should not be set now” for Scotland, because there is insufficient understanding of how it could be achieved.

-The targets which we set in law must be credible – our targets are meaningful because we know that we can achieve them.
+The targets which we set in law must be credible – our targets are meaningful because we know what we have to do to achieve them.
 But that does not mean they are easy!
 All our climate targets, for every year from 2020 to 2050, are extremely ambitious.
-But we believe they can be achieved if we all work together.

-Changes will be needed in every home and community across Scotland to achieve a 90% target.
+Changes will be needed in every home and community across Scotland to achieve carbon neutrality.
 The changes will also benefit health, create valuable economic opportunities, save money, support new industries and provide international opportunities for Scottish businesses.

-Setting a target date for achieving a 100% reduction in emissions before a credible pathway for achieving it can be identified, would mean compromising in one or all of the following ways:
+Setting a target date for achieving a 100% reduction in emissions of all greenhouse gases before a credible pathway for achieving it can be identified, would mean compromising in one or all of the following ways:

 - Paying other countries to reduce emissions on our behalf